Today I am sharing something that I never thought I would make -- a Homemade Natural Blue Food Coloring Recipe.

 - Simmer for 10 minutes and then drain.

-- Gradually add baking soda, ½ teaspoon at a time, until you get a nice blue hue (see photo #2 below).
+- Gradually add baking soda, ½ teaspoon at a time, until you get a nice blue hue (see photo #2, above).
 Be careful, because the baking soda will add flavor to the coloring.
 If you are using the color for something you will be eating then you need to be especially careful how much you add.
 Since it is the alkaline quality of the baking soda that causes the red cabbage juice to turn blue, you can also add spinach juice, green tea, or another alkaline ingredient.

 Notes